The Pantera information site

 Four Wheel Drive (4WD or 4X4) / All Wheel Drive (AWD) – It is a term usually used to describe a car where the four wheels receive power from the engine simultaneously.
 This can be found in an off-road vehicle.
 A well distributed power to the four wheels improves the grip of the vehicle.
 The terms 4WD and 4X4 are used in jeeps and other off-road vehicles that require the driver to switch from 2WD used in street driving (two wheel drive) to 4WD to improve the grip depending on the road condition like mud, snow, etc. and it has a high and low gear selection.
 The AWD term was invented to identify the vehicle capable of driving all the wheels on any road condition without selecting high and low gear selection because the power is distributed on all the wheels.
 Unlike the 4WD with gear selection, you don’t have to select the appropriate gear to match the road condition.
 Most of the modern cars use AWD system for more traction and better handling.

-Alvin D. Agomaa
+Written by Alvin D. Agomaa